hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1316_chapter_vii.md

 The soft Shirisha flower can bear the weight of
 humming bees, but not of birds —
-So Umâ, don't you go and make Tapasyâ!
+So Umā, don't you go and make Tapasyā!
 Come, Uma, come! delight and idol of my soul!
 Be seated, Mother, on the lotus of my heart,
 And let me take a long, long look at you.